Institutional Review Board Education & Training

 Experts in the IRB community developed the CITI program, which consists of two basic courses in biomedical research, as well as a course in social and behavioral research.
 The CITI program also offers case-based refresher courses for continuing education.

 Participation in the CITI program is required for everyone listed on a study involving human subjects.
 This online training takes approximately three to six hours to complete.
-To receive credit, set your affiliation to “NYU Grossman School of Medicine.”
+To receive credit, set your affiliation to “NYU Langone Health.”
 If you have previously taken the CITI training while affiliated with a different institution, you can update your affiliation in your CITI account.

 Login and Registration Information